UK economy stagnates heading into general election

 The UK economy contracted slightly for two quarters in a row in the second half of 2023, meeting the technical definition of a recession that was caused by elevated inflation that has prolonged a cost-of-living crisis.

-Looking to close the gap on Labour, led by Keir Starmer, Sunak on Tuesday promised voters tax cuts and lower immigration as he launched his party’s manifesto.
+Looking to close the gap on Labour, Sunak on Tuesday promised voters tax cuts and lower immigration as he launched his party’s manifesto.

 Sunak said his government would pay for lower taxes by cracking down on welfare payments to working-age recipients.